lightray22/andromeda-desktop-clients/README.md

 ## Debug

-Using the `-d int` or `--debug int` option turns on debug.

-1. Runs the app in the foreground and reports errors
-2. Reports all calls to the backend
-3. Shows many function calls and extra info (a lot!)
-4. With each print shows the time, thread ID, and object ID

 The `--cachemode enum` option is also useful for debugging caching.

 - none - turns off caching and sends every read/write to the server (slow!)